Published by Jeremy. Last Updated on June 10, 2024.

 Our global travel blog had the highest RPMs of our three sites, which, in all honesty, was a bit expected simply because we target travelers on this site almost exclusively.
 If they travel, they will naturally need to book affiliated products at some point.
 We view this one as simply casting the widest net amongst our three sites.

 Our local blog had the highest overall earnings of our three sites because it gets the most traffic by a long shot.
 Locals mostly read this site (upwards of 75% live within what we'd call driving distance), so the opportunity for bookings is lowered considerably but is still offset by overall volume.
-That said, we did notice several sales from locals looking to book travel outside of the city (via POP data), so even those local could still be targeted here to an unknown degree.
+That said, we did notice several sales from locals looking to book travel outside of the city (via Nova data), so even those local could still be targeted here to an unknown degree.

-We had 80 hotel bookings, with 88% coming from POP.
-This means that POP contributed a booking once every 4,225 page views (or about 5 days at average traffic).
+We had 80 hotel bookings, with 88% coming from Nova.
+This means that Nova contributed a booking once every 4,225 page views (or about 5 days at average traffic).
 However, if we consider that a small percentage of our site features travel-oriented content (those who are reading wine reviews probably aren't actively booking hotels- much like locals in Pittsburgh), then the estimated number of page views on travel content only would theoretically drop a great deal- possibly close to (or better than) the 1,800 figure quoted for the previous sites.

-• Takeaway: Data for this site is still hard to judge because travel is a small subset of the overall traffic, and the site has had a fair bit of volatility over the last year.
+- Takeaway: Data for this site is still hard to judge because travel is a small subset of the overall traffic, and the site has had a fair bit of volatility over the last year.
 There is a lot of money in wine tourism, but we're just starting to tap into it.
-That said, the highest POP booking rate of the three sites suggests we could do better at deep linking in travel content overall.
-POP really is carrying the sales here.
+That said, the highest Nova booking rate of the three sites suggests we could do better at deep linking in travel content overall.
+Nova really is carrying the sales here.
 More travel content and more deep links will likely lead to greater profit.
 We just need to work to make travel a bigger part of this site than it is now.

-Suffice it to say, the main takeaway we have here is that POP has worked quite well across the board on all three of our sites but was disproportionately higher on our travel-oriented websites than our local blog, which is something we expected purely from the visitor vs. local split as discussed above.
+Suffice it to say, the main takeaway we have here is that Nova has worked quite well across the board on all three of our sites but was disproportionately higher on our travel-oriented websites than our local blog, which is something we expected purely from the visitor vs. local split as discussed above.

-Overall, while a lot of the above discussion was simply to highlight some interesting observations we have seen in our data using Stay22's POP tool on our sites, at the end of the day, we go back to the fact that we made $6,600 from the tool in 2023-2024.
+Overall, while a lot of the above discussion was simply to highlight some interesting observations we have seen in our data using Stay22's Nova tool on our sites, at the end of the day, we go back to the fact that we made $6,600 from the tool in 2023-2024.
 This is money we likely would not have made otherwise, and for that we are quite thankful for the product!

 Are you looking to increase your travel affiliate revenue with Stay22?
 Our friends at the network are offering new subscribers a 5% bonus in base commission after signing up via our link!
 Additional terms and conditions may apply.
 This offer is only available for new members to Stay22.
+Looking to get more out of Stay22?
+Be sure to download our Stay22 handbook (PDF) with everything you need to know about the network!

 Join This Week in Blogging Today